 A: Puppies are very susceptible to disease and if a virus is introduced, an entire litter may be lost.
-Visitors may have been visiting animal shelters, or other kennels prior to coming to Kennels von Lotta, and could transmit viruses quite easily.
-Also, the mother of the pups is usually very protective at this point, and will get nervous knowing that there are strangers near her puppies.
-In addition, it is very difficult to evaluate puppies at this age, so the best time to come, look at the puppies, and pick up your puppy is after they are at least 7 weeks old.
-At this age they have received their initial vaccinations and their personalities and structure can be judged much easier.
+We ask our visitors to avoid going to animal shelters, or other kennels prior to coming to Kennels von Lotta.
+When puppies are very young, their mother is usually very protective of them, and will get nervous knowing that there are strangers near her puppies.
+In addition, it is very difficult to evaluate puppies before they start moving around and playing with each other.
+We start welcoming visitors at about 4 weeks of age, but the best time to observe and evaluate puppies is after 7 weeks of age.

 A: No. The paperwork necessary for obtaining an AKC registration certificate and a pedigree will arrive separately.
 We forward AKC paperwork to our customers as soon as we receive it, but it usually arrives when puppies are older than 8 weeks.

-how to feed your puppy – please read it.
+how to feed your puppy.

 A: To safeguard our puppies and kennel name, we have a special